nursejason/dota2/README.md

 - Includes:
   - 1. Script to store hero win/loss relation data.
 Runs every 30-45s
-    - history.py
+    - history.py # TODO should rename
   - 2. Script to store hero data.
-Runs every day
+Runs every day # Done
     - hero_dump.py
   - ~~3.
 Script to generate win-loss-relations.
-Runs every day~~
+Runs every day~~ # Swapped to 1.
-  - 4. Generate API to pull win-loss-relations
+  - 4. Generate back-end for UI component
   - 5. Create UI Component

+##### Step v1.1 Sorting and filtering on UI
+- Be able to filter and sort by ranged, carry, etc based on role required.
+- Be able to search for hero name to find counter rating

-- Complete:
+- Includes:
-  - 1, but needs refactoring
+  - Adding role to Hero DB
+  - Add search functionality to UI when picking and also when looking at counters
+  - Add filters and sorting drop downs to UI

+##### Step ??.
+Search Engine Optimization

+##### Step ??.
+Monetize

 ##### Step 2.
 Team composition
 - Pull hero information from DotA website.
 Balance a team based on that information.